 Mile 0.2: Attachment (IV) The next rapid should be scouted from the left bank since wood is common here.

-Mile ??: Aversion (IV+) is largest rapid should be scouted on the right.
+Downstream is the largest rapid, Aversion (IV+), that should be scouted on the right.
 This one would be tough to portage.